Mast cell activation and histamine can play a role in premenstrual syndrome (PMS) and premenstrual dysphoric disorder (PMDD).

 - Dermatographia, which is the appearance of raised, reddish marks after light scratching of the skin.

-- Breast pain because histamine and mast cells are directly involved in breast pain and fibrocystic breast disease.
+- Breast pain, because histamine and mast cells are directly involved in breast pain and fibrocystic breast disease.

 - Period pain because histamine causes pain.

-How to lower histamine and relieve PMS and PMDD
+Natural treatments to lower histamine and relieve PMS and PMDD

 - Reduce mast cell-stimulating foods such as alcohol and cow’s dairy.
 Read What dairy does to periods.